KhronosGroup/MoltenVK/Docs/MoltenVK_Runtime_UserGuide.md

 - Application runtime environment variables.
 - Build settings at **MoltenVK** build time.

-To change the **MoltenVK** configuration settings at runtime using a programmatic API, use the `vkGetMoltenVKConfigurationMVK()` and `vkSetMoltenVKConfigurationMVK()` functions to retrieve, modify, and set a copy of the `MVKConfiguration` structure.
+To change some of the **MoltenVK** configuration settings at runtime using a programmatic API, use the `vkGetMoltenVKConfigurationMVK()` and `vkSetMoltenVKConfigurationMVK()` functions to retrieve, modify, and set a copy of the `MVKConfiguration` structure.

-The initial value of each of the configuration settings can established at runtime by a corresponding environment variable, or if the environment variable is not set, by a corresponding build setting at the time **MoltenVK** is compiled.
+The initial value of each of the configuration settings can be established at runtime by a corresponding environment variable, or if the environment variable is not set, by a corresponding build setting at the time **MoltenVK** is compiled.
 The environment variable and build setting for each configuration parameter share the same name.

+There are also a number of additional runtime environment variables that are not included in the `MVKConfiguration` structure, but that also control **MoltenVK** behaviour.

-See the description of the `MVKConfiguration` structure parameters in the `vk_mvk_moltenvk.h` file for more info about configuring and optimizing **MoltenVK** at build time or runtime.
+See the description of the environment variables and the `MVKConfiguration` structure parameters in the `vk_mvk_moltenvk.h` file for more info about configuring and optimizing **MoltenVK** at runtime or build time.

 <a name="shaders"></a>